This counter started on Dec. 22, 2020

 Food-grade DE is sold in health-food stores (rather expensively, in small containers) or farm-supply stores (Big R, Tractor Supply, etc. for bulk quantities), or you can order it online.
 We have the national distributor of Perma-Guard DE right up here in Silver Cliff, who has several retailers in the local area .
 You can find them and more about DE than I’ve been able to cover here, by clicking on http://www.perma-guard.com/ and checking out the Perma-guard (DE) products.
 There are retailers all over the U.S., and if your local stores don’t carry it, have them contact the folks at Perma-Guard.
 We buy it in 50 lb. sacks for the quantity we use, which lasts for months - including the little sample bags we send home with our puppies, and the 50-lb bags are only about $25.00, including the tax.[1-5-21 update: that price has probably increased a bit since I wrote that!
 I know it's higher here in New York, but is still worth every penny.]

-Only use pure food-grade DE, as pool-grade is something completely different and inedible, and the stuff that’s sold in feed-stores is often mixed with bentonite clay, to be an anti-caking agent in animal feeds.
+Only use pure food-grade DE, as pool-grade is something completely different and inedible, and the stuff that’s sold in feed-stores is often mixed with bentonite clay, to be an anti-caking agent in livestock feeds.
 For more information, check out the backyardchickens.com website, and please read the growing list of testimonials - you’ll be amazed at what this stuff does!
-We use it on ourselves, too - I have added 2 tablespoons of it to my quart of hot tea every morning as a dietary supplement.
+We use it on ourselves, too - I have at times added 2 tablespoons of it to my quart of hot tea every morning as a dietary supplement.
 DE contains 14 assorted trace minerals and silica, which are all needed by the body, and is beneficial to all animals, birds and fish - it’s even put in aquarium filtration systems to kill fish parasites.
 (It can be harmful if inhaled in sufficient quantity, but not under typical conditions.
 Just don't stir up a lot of dust, and you'll be fine.)
 DE has many uses besides what I've listed here - it truly is GREAT STUFF!